rgl/example-dotnet-source-link/README.md

 cd ..
 ```

-Create a console application that references the created package:
+Create a console application that references the `ExampleLibrary` package:

 ```bash
 mkdir ExampleApplication